JavierMatosD/ChessSolver/README.md

 children, there should be very little concurrent accesses with this.
 The only thing that multiple threads might need to access is the boolean checkmate of parents, which we simply made atomic.
 So each thread sets the children for its node, and a CountDownLatch waits for all nodes to have their children set before the next set of children are set.
 This led to worse performance than both the sequential and the other parallelization implementation, which is surprising.
-In theory, with fewer tasks created, this should be better than the other implementation.
+In theory, with fewer tasks created and theoretically less downtime (since threads aren't waiting on each other to finish each individual node), this should be better than the other implementation.
 We tried replacing the shared data structure with one that is updated sequentially by the main thread, but that made no difference.
 We also made fields final to make sure checks for cache invalidations aren't slowing us down, but still no difference.
 Ultimately we gave up on this implementation and focused on the other two, since we couldn't figure out why it was underperforming.